 Prana breath is the conscious energy that essentially means that the Nadis of our body also transmit consciousness.
 Through Nadis, one can easily see as well as hear things from a distance of greater proportion and move in other consciousness levels.
 There are many reports from people who were considered to be clinically dead, and then they came back to life again.
 Many of them described how they travelled through the tunnel which has a light radiating at the end of it.
 This tunnel is called the Nadi through which the prana or life escapes from the body.

-Three Nadis carry the special importance in our body.
-They are the –Ida, Pingala and Sushumna.
+Three Nadis carry special importance in our body.
+They are the –Ida, Pingala, and Sushumna.

 Ida(left or moon)

 It is the left channel.
 It is white, cold and feminine which represents the moon and it is associated with the river Ganges or Ganga.
 It originates in Muladhara, Ida ends up in the left nostril of our body.

 It is the right channel.
 It is red as well as masculine along with hot as it represents the sun and it is associated with the river Yamuna.
 It originates in Muladhara.
 It ends up in the right nostril of our body.

 It is the central channel which is associated with the Saraswati river.
 Within this Shushumna Nadi, there are three more essential subtle channels which are Vajra, Chitrni as well as Bhrama Nadi through which the Kundalini moves upwards in the body running up from just below the Muladhara chakra to Sahasrara chakra, then all up to the crown of the head.

 When it comes to the physical level, the Pingala is the counterpart in our Parasympathetic Nervous system while the Ida is the counterpart in the Sympathetic Nervous system.
 The Sushumna in the Central Nervous system of the body.